la2050/archive/_projects/2015/cool-blocks-la.md

   resiliency.
 project_image: >-
   http://maker.good.is/s3/maker%252Fattachments%252Fproject_photos%252Fimages%252F23843%252Fdisplay%252FCool_block_9.png=c570x385
-'In one to three sentences, please describe your proposal.': >- The “Cool Blocks LA” program will build planet-friendly, disaster resilient, socially connected neighborhoods in LA, block by block.
-By the end of the Cool Blocks LA pilot year, at least 10 neighborhood block teams across three Los Angeles communities will complete the program.
-In the process, these teams will reduce both their carbon and water footprints by an average of 25% while getting to know their neighbors and building their personal and shared resiliency.
 Where will you be working?:
   - City of Los Angeles
 How do you plan to use these resources to make change?: